 We like to top it with fresh fruit for a simple and bright finish.

-TIP: You can place the cake onto the highchair tray, or onto the floor with baby set on top of a sheet to contain the mess a bit.
+TIP: You can place the cake onto the baby highchair, or onto the floor with baby set on top of a sheet to contain the mess a bit.

 ingredients in first birthday smash cake